seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 And give me swift transportance to those fields
 Where I may wallow in the lily-beds
 Proposed for the deserver!
 O gentle Pandarus,
-From Cupid’s shoulder pluck his painted wings
+From Cupid's shoulder pluck his painted wings
 And fly with me to Cressid!

 **PANDARUS**
-Walk here i’ the orchard, I’ll bring her straight.
+Walk here i' the orchard, I'll bring her straight.

 *Exit*